London Oyster Card

 You can also add some Pay as you go money to your Oyster card if you have a Weekly or Monthly Travelcard.
 This is useful if you need to travel outside your Travelcard zone.

 Are you visiting London?
-Please read our guide to the different types of London tickets and passes.
+Please read our quick guide to London’s transport tickets and passes.
 It will help you decide if the PAYG Oyster card is the right choice for your visit.

 - Pay as you go (PAYG) Oyster card – an overview